manifold-systems/manifold/docs/articles/preprocessor.md

 # A Simple Example

-Perhaps the best way to convey the strengths of the preprocessor is by example.
-Let's examine the screencast from the preview earlier in the article.
+Let's dive into the screencast from the preview earlier in the article.
 <br>
 <p>
   <video height="60%" width="60%" controls="controls" preload="auto" onclick="this.paused ? this.play() : this.pause();" autoplay loop>